 The patio is arguably the most useful feature in the landscape.
 Patio floors support friends, family, guests, play, furniture, pets and can be the basis for building an outdoor room, a work or hobby area or place for outdoor dining.
 Flooring needs to look good, support traffic and fit in well with how the area will be used.
+Here are some patio floor ideas that should help as a guide for choosing the right material for your needs.

 Start with deciding how your patio space will be used.